VIETNAM PART 1, Ho Chi Minh City, Cho Chi Tunnels & The Saigon river

 Our first day in Ho Chi Minh city Vietnam and the heat was immediate, hot steamy heat that outside is inescapable but that is life in south east asia so we had better get used to it.
 After breakfast we ventured out to wander the streets and take in some of the sights.
 We were in a great location, right in the heart of the high end tourist zone staying at the Sensational Saigon Sheraton so were able to walk the streets to the Ho Chi Minh monument square and old colonial town hall.

 We visited an old stately palace now city museum and did a bit of shopping in the air conditioning to get John some undies…oops packing fail.
-We grabbed a cooling fresh coconut drink along the way and admired the ingenuity of the Electricity cabling that rivals Japan.
+We grabbed a cooling fresh coconut drink along the way and admired the ingenuity of the Electricity cabling.
 Lunch was calling and we took Amy’s advice and went to a hidden gem of a restaurant Hoa Tuc that was just opposite our hotel but evaded us for a good 20mins trying to find it.
 The meal was sensational and perfect for our introduction to Vietnam.

 We planned a big day of walking but the heat got to us very quickly and we took a taxi up to the war remenants museum which was a real wake up call to what is correctly called the American War.